FestCat/festival-ca/README.md

    related.
 Therefore, you need the 'base' package plus the specific voices you are interested in.

+### Common package

+   Download the file upc_ca_base.tgz and extract the files: `$ tar -zxf upc_ca_base.tgz`.
+   As it takes a while to build the package, it comes already compiled:
+    ./configure && sudo make install

+### Voice specific packages

+   Download the file of each voice (check the web for updates) and extract the content
+   Ex:
+      $ tar -zxf upc_ca_ona_hts.tgz

    You just need to copy several folder in the datadir of Festival.
    To find this directory, you can execute
    $ festival -b '(print datadir)'